ForkWatch/nakamoto-coefficient/README.md

 ## Sectors

-Before we generate sector data, we will need to sign up for [Plotly](https://plot.ly/).
-You'll need the username and api key from Plotly to generate the plots.
+We need to specify if we want to run this in a Jupyter Notebook or save the plot images.
 We can save the config in a dictionary like this:
 ```
 nakamoto_config = {
-    'plotly_username': PLOTLY_USERNAME,
-    'plotly_api_key': PLOTLY_API_KEY
+    'plot_notebook': TRUE,
+    'plot_image_path': "image.png"
 }
 ```
-where `PLOTLY_USERNAME` and `PLOTLY_API_KEY` are the values you get from Plotly.
+where `PLOT_NOTEBOOK` and `PLOT_IMAGE_PATH` are the values you ge.

 ### Custom Sectors
 This module allows passing a numpy array of data to be processed in order to measure inequality distribution (gini) and decentralization